-- 3.1 Notices to competitors will be posted on the official notice board located in the Harbor Room at the Corinthian Yacht Club. - 3.2 Signals made ashore will be displayed from the CYC flagstaff. - 3.3 When on the water, the race committee intends to monitor and communicate with competitors on VHF radio channel 68.
+- 3.1 Notices to competitors will be posted on the official notice board located near the flagpole on the Balboa Yacht Club Flag Deck - 3.2 Signals made ashore will be displayed from the BYC flagstaff.

 4. BOATS AND SAILS